ceford/cefjdemos-data-jdm-help-en/articles/menu-items/system-links-separator.md

 ## Description

-The **Separator** menu item type is used to separate links with images or text in a menu.
+The *Separator* menu item type is used to separate links with images or text in a menu.
 Some uses might be to give a title to a group of links or allow a short description before each link or groups of links.
-See the Front End Example screenshot below.

 ### Common Elements